-Save now with the new incentive of an average of $5,000 off of a new Wood Pellet Boiler system through 12/31/16!
+Save now with the new incentive of $6,000 off of a new Wood Pellet Boiler system.

 When you choose advanced Wood Pellet Heating, you are choosing a renewable, sustainable, and efficient option.
-Wood pellets are made from low grade trees and forest industry waste such as sawdust, chips, and shavings.
+Wood pellets are made from low-grade trees and forest industry waste such as sawdust, chips, and shavings.
 Trees used to make wood pellets naturally regenerate and replenish, continually adding to the health and value of our forests.
-Additionally, harvesting low grade timber for wood pellets helps maintain the biological diversification and productivity of our forests.
+Additionally, harvesting low-grade timber for wood pellets helps maintain the biological diversification and productivity of our forests.
 At over 65% sustained efficiency, advanced Pellet Boilers are as efficient as new fossil fuel systems, but with more to offer.
-Click here for a printable flyer.

 How it Works